edistyping/javascript-areyouatruelakersfan/README.md

 # To Do (Updated: 3/28/2022)
 1. Formatting looks horrible on Mobile.
 Fix it
     - Displaying Answers box
-    - After a question is answered, the selected button is has formatting applid.
-Reset this
+    - Mobile - h1 and h2 is extending horizontally
+    - Mobile - default height is too big

 # Finished